-The CC&Rs are basically the rules of your neighborhood.
-Generally, the goal of the CC&Rs is protect, preserve, and enhance property values in the community.
+The CC&Rs are the rules of your neighborhood.
+The goal of the CC&Rs is to protect, preserve, and enhance property values in the community.
 Most of the time, the rules make sense and are easy to accept.
 (For example, it is pretty easy to agree with a covenant that requires you to mow your lawn and keep it weed-free.)

 However, other rules might interfere with your plans or seem downright unreasonable to you.
 For example, perhaps you want to park your car in the street and store your extra belongings in the garage.
 However, an HOA might require you to park your car in the garage.
-Or, perhaps you are counting on the fact that you will be able to fence the yard to contain your dog, but if you read the CC&Rs, you may find out that the community doesn’t allow fences.
-Not to mention the fact that some HOA communities don’t allow certain sizes or particular breeds of dogs.
-This could mean that if you have a 120-pound Rottweiler, you might need to look at buying a home in a different neighborhood since changing the rules is usually difficult.
+Or, perhaps you are counting on the fact that you will be able to fence the yard to contain your dog, but after reading the CC&Rs, you find out that the community doesn’t allow fences.
+Not to mention the fact that some HOA communities don’t allow certain sizes or particular breeds of dogs, which means that if you have a 120-pound Rottweiler, you might need to look at buying a home in a different neighborhood since changing the rules is usually difficult.

 Likewise, if you’re planning a big project later on down the line (say painting your house a new color), you’ll need to check with the CC&Rs to make sure that the paint color you have chosen isn’t prohibited.
 (Learn more about this in Nolo’s article Homeowners' Associations (HOAs) and CC&Rs: Know What You’re Getting Into.)

-For example, suppose you try to sneak your large Rottweiler into a community despite the fact that there is rule that the maximum weight for pets is 30 pounds.
+For example, suppose you try to sneak your large Rottweiler into a community despite the rule limiting the maximum weight for pets to 30 pounds.
 In addition to fines, you could be forced to give up the dog or find a new place to live.
 For this reason, you really should read the CC&Rs before purchasing a home in a covenanted community.
 (Find out more about taking a closer look at what's in your HOA's governing and other relevant documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)

 If you fall behind in those dues and assessments, the HOA can get a lien on your home, which could lead to a foreclosure.
 (Learn more about homeowners’ association liens and how they can be foreclosed in Nolo’s article HOA Liens & Foreclosures: An Overview.)